Expected closing costs

-There are certain normal costs accompanying closing the sale of a house.
-These expenses are usually split between the buyer and seller, as spelled out in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in Florida to help guide you through the deal.
+There are certain basic fees associated with closing the sale of a house.
+These costs are usually split between the buyer and seller, as noted in the sales contract.
+Many are conventional, but there are nuances to each, so you'll want a real estate expert in Florida to help guide you through the process.

 • Points (optional)